jdp/justinpoliey.com/index.md

 Easily generate static sites from Markdown files with tools that you probably already have installed.
 It's how this site is maintained.

+### [Make for Front-End Development][make-for-front-end-development]

+Make is an old tool,
+but not an irrelevant one.
+Here's an introduction to make in setting of building a small web application.

 ### [Autocomplete Search with Redis][autocomplete-search-with-redis]

 Write-up on how we built GetGlue's [Redis][redis]-powered autocomplete search, with example code.